arazmj/gdbnms/README.md

 - What type of edges and nodes we have for SDWAN scenario.
 Example of graph edges: Wired Connection, Wireless, MPLS Connection, VPN Connection, Aggregated Link
 Nodes: Client, Access Point, Switch
+-The case about VLAN, if the two nodes are connected to a switch that does not imply that those Nodes are L2 connected.

 - Single branch Deployment:
 ![Model](https://raw.githubusercontent.com/arazmj/gdbnms/master/img/Example%20SD-WAN%20Deployment.png)